← Back to research

 When to Choose Blocks Over Alternatives

-• Choose Blocks when: You want to use familiar agents (Claude Code, Codex) directly from GitHub/Slack/Linear without another dashboard
+• Choose Blocks when: You want to use familiar agents (Claude Code, Codex, Kimi Code) directly from GitHub/GitLab/Slack/Linear, with event-driven automations, and don't need published pricing or audited compliance

-• Choose Tembo when: You need automation (cron, events), deep integrations (databases, Sentry), and CLI agent orchestration
+• Choose Tembo when: You need mature automation, deep integrations (databases, Sentry), and CLI agent orchestration from a funded vendor

 • Choose Devin when: You want a fully autonomous AI engineer for junior-level tasks at scale

-• Choose Factory when: You need enterprise compliance, SSO, and audit trails
+• Choose Factory when: You need certified enterprise compliance and proven large-org deployments

 Ideal Customer Profile